ZakariaSelassi/Python/README.md

 Suppléments:
 Ajoutez au programme précédent en demandant à l'utilisateur un autre numéro et en imprimant autant de copies du message précédent.
 Imprimez autant de copies du message précédent sur des lignes séparées.

+2. Ask the user for a number.
+Depending on whether the number is even or odd, print out an appropriate message to the user.
+Extras:
+If the number is a multiple of 4, print out a different message.
+Ask the user for two numbers: one number to check (call it num) and one number to divide by (check).
+If check divides evenly into num, tell that to the user.
+If not, print a different appropriate message.